smancke/docker-intro/README.md

 Benefit:
 -------
 - The user of your image has explicit documentation of the available mounts
-- The docker deamon and cloud tools can persist and backup them
+- The Docker daemon and cloud tools can persist and backup them
 - You can use the volumes from other containers by

         docker run --volumes-from container_with_volumes

 Dockerfile
 =====================

 EXPOSE